-Current research thrusts of the MSC Lab are focused primarily on:
+Current research thrusts of the MSSC Lab are focused primarily on:

 - Development of performance measurement frameworks and metrics for sustainable manufacturing performance evaluation at the systems level